plasma-light/main/README.md

 ## Intro

 The idea of this "megatheme" is to provide an equivalent of the Ozon OS Atom Shell extension set in Plasma.
 That is, a top and bottom panel with an app launcher and a dock along with a system tray and clock.
 As they're Gnome Shell extensions the closest thing conceptually in Plasma would be plasmoids and manual configuration.
-Unlike shell extensions Plasma needs the user to manually place the panels and what widgets he/she wants to get X layout.
-Tthe megatheme should be doing this by default.
+Unlike shell extensions Plasma needs the user to manually place the panels and what widgets he/she wants to get the desired layout.
+The megatheme should be doing this by default.

 ## Goals